474A.047 Residential rental bonds; limitations.

 (ii) the level of project reserves available prior to the bond issue, provided that additional money is available to accomplish repairs and replacements needed at the time of bond issue.

 Subd.
 2. 15-year agreement.
-Prior to the issuance of residential rental bonds, the developer of the project for which the bond proceeds will be used must enter into a 15-year agreement with the issuer that specifies the maximum rental rates of the units in the project and the income levels of the residents of the project.
-The rental rates and income levels must be within the limitations established under subdivision 1.
-The developer must annually certify to the issuer over the term of the agreement that the rental rates are within the limitations under subdivision 1.
-The issuer may request individual certification of the income of all residents of the project.
+Prior to the issuance of residential rental bonds, the developer of the project for which the bond proceeds will be used must enter into a 15-year agreement with the issuer that specifies the maximum rental rates of the rent-restricted units in the project and the income levels of the residents of the project occupying income-restricted units.
+Such rental rates and income levels must be within the limitations established under subdivision 1.
+The developer must annually certify to the issuer over the term of the agreement that the rental rates for the rent-restricted units are within the limitations under subdivision 1.
+The issuer may request individual certification of the income of residents of the income-restricted units.
 The commissioner may request from the issuer a copy of the annual certification prepared by the developer.
-The commissioner may require the issuer to request individual certification of all residents of the project.
+The commissioner may require the issuer to request individual certification of all residents of the income-restricted units.